cyntsc/cyntsc.github.io/index.md

 permalink: /
 ---

-# 📓 Wellcome to my Bioinformatics Notebook
+# 📓 Welcome to my Bioinformatics Notebook
 <br>

            Under construction — thank you for your patience!